I created an F-Stop chart that illustrates the features of the photo’s aperture and its relationship to the F-stop, lens, light, and depth of field.

 The general rule is that should have retreated 2 f-stops away from the extreme aperture values.

-Bigger the opening more light get through the lens making fast shutter speed.
-The smaller opening results in long shutter speed or darker photos.
+The bigger the hole, the more light passes through the lens for higher shutter speed.
+A slower opening results in long shutter speeds or darker photos.

 Depth of Field (DOF)